 3. Analyze the evidence

 Can we make a logical argument from our evidence for an answer to our questions?
 Sometimes logic hands us the answer on a platter.
-For example, if we know our favorite pizza place is always closed on Mondays, and we know that today is Monday, we know for sure that we can’t get our favorite pizza tonight.
+For example, our favorite pizza place is always closed on Mondays.
+Today is Monday.
+So, we know we can’t get our favorite pizza tonight.
 Our problems are rarely this simple.
 Typically, we can’t get 100% certain answers.
 We’re striving to understand how likely an answer is to be true.
-Depending on the problem’s importance and the evidence available, we could estimate this likelihood using methods from an educated guess to building predictive models.
+Depending on the problem’s importance and the evidence, we could estimate this likelihood.
+We could use methods from an educated guess to building predictive models.

 4. Act on the analysis